Draft Hero Walkthrough

 Under tools on the 4for4 site, head to the Draft Hero landing page and click on the “Launch Draft Hero” button.
 On the top left of the page, you’ll see an “add league” button.
 Once clicking the button, you are given the option to automatically synch your league using the new chrome extension, or manually add a league using one of a variety of site templates.
 There's a helpful video under "Getting Started" that goes over live syncing or manually adding leagues.

-Once you’ve created your league, click on the "League Details" tab in the center to double-check league specifications.
+Once you’ve created your league, all the settings options will appear in the center section, be sure to double-check league specifications.
 This allows you to choose the type of draft you’re participating in (snake, straight, third-round reversal, etc.), the number of rounds, team names and spots, roster and starter requirements, and sync info, when applicable.
-Be sure to click on the orange "save changes " button as you go along.
+There will be an edit button on the left side of each category, along with a save button once inside each specific section.
+There is also a sync button at the bottom of each category, as well.

 Using the Draft Hero

-Once all the settings are in and your league is set up, select the blue "Draft Now" button.
+Once all the settings are in and your league is set up, select the "Draft App" button on the left side.

 If you have the Pro version, this is when you want to double-check that your league is synched with the Draft Hero.
 For classic subscribers, be sure your league imported manually during set up above.